 In two recently organized branch prediction championships [1, 2] researchers established the state of the art in branch prediction.
-In 2006, the L-TAGE global history predictor [10] was the winner for a 32KB budget.
+In 2006, the L-TAGE global history predictor [12] was the winner for a 32KB budget.
 L-TAGE is a multi-table predictor with partial tagging and geometric history lengths that also includes a loop predictor.
-In the 2006 championship limit contest the GTL predictor [3] provided the best accuracy.
-GTL combines GEHL [11] and L-TAGE predictors using a meta-predictor.
-The GEHL global history predictor [11] employs multiple components indexed with geometric history length.
+In the 2006 championship limit contest the GTL predictor [4] provided the best accuracy.
+GTL combines GEHL [14] and L-TAGE predictors using a meta-predictor.
+The GEHL global history predictor [14] employs multiple components indexed with geometric history length.
 Our paper uses the L-TAGE and GTL predictors to examine our ideas to ensure that observations made are not accidental but based on basic principles.
 The use of longer history is central to these two predictors and the analysis in this paper confirmed the need and usefulness for learning geometrically longer history correlations.

 Several previous paper explored the idea of improving prediction by encoding the data flow graphs leading to instructions to be predicted.
-They use information from instructions in the data flow graph [16-20], such as opcodes, immediate values, and register names, to train a predictor.
+They use information from instructions in the data flow graph [22-26], such as opcodes, immediate values, and register names, to train a predictor.
 Effectively these papers are implementing variations of predictors that correlate on affector branches.
-In [20], they consider using the live in values of the dataflow graphs when they become available and in [17] they examined the possibility of predicting such values.
+In [26], they consider using the live in values of the dataflow graphs when they become available and in [23] they examined the possibility of predicting such values.
 The inclusion of actual or predicted live-in values is analogous to the correlation on affectee branches of such values, since the predicted or actual outcome of affectee branches represents an encoding of the live-in values.

-Mahlke and Natarajan [21] use static dataflow information to determine variables that may influence the outcome of a branch and then performed profiling analysis on these variable to determine simple correlation functions between the values of the variables and the branch outcome.
-Instructions are inserted in the code to compute the branch direction.
-In our view, this work also attempts to implement a variation of affectors and affectees correlation since a function supplies analogous information to what can be provided by affectee branches.
+Mahlke and Natarajan [27] performed profiling analysis to determine simple correlation functions between register values and branch outcomes.
+Instructions are inserted in the code by the compiler to dynamically compute the branch direction according to the derived functions.
+In our view, this work also attempts to implement a variation of affectees correlation since the functions supply analogous information to what can be provided by affectee branches.